 All these discovery experiences seek to foster an inquisitive nature in our children, and to push children beyond the bounds of their everyday lives.
-In the Senior School, the Combined Cadet Force (compulsory from Year 8 upwards) and the Duke of Edinburgh award scheme particularly require pupils to step outside their comfort zone, often engaged in physically challenging activities away from the school site on camps and field days and in service to others.
+In the Upper School, the Combined Cadet Force (compulsory from Lower Fourth [Year 8] upwards) and the Duke of Edinburgh award scheme particularly require pupils to step outside their comfort zone, often engaged in physically challenging activities away from the school site on camps and field days and in service to others.
 The CCF also instils the importance of resilience, self-respect and self-discipline and high standards.

 For its size, Gad's Hill has a reputation for exceptionally strong music concerts and productions.
 The calendar of music and drama is designed to be as inclusive as possible while still offering the opportunity for the most talented pupils to take a spotlight.
-In music, for example, all pupils prepare pieces for the Percussion concert in lesson time and both Junior and Senior children can appear on the bill in the Developing Musicians' concert, while the Spring Music Festival adds an element of competition for the very best performers in the school.
+In music, for example, all pupils prepare pieces for the Percussion concert in lesson time and both Junior and Upper School children can appear on the bill in the Developing Musicians' concert, while the Spring Music Festival adds an element of competition for the very best performers in the school.
+The Creative Arts are flourishing at the school and pupils have, for several years, enjoyed considerable success in ISA regional art competitions.

-Opportunities for children to take part in sport are numerous, with the school benefitting from pitches, indoor and outdoor courts, a climbing wall and a GB fencing coach.
+Opportunities for children to take part in sport are numerous, with the school benefitting from pitches, indoor and outdoor courts, a climbing wall and experienced fencing and karate coaches.
 The school balances the desire to offer competitive fixtures with a fitness-for-all mentality - making use of local facilities to offer everything from BMX to trampolining.
 Healthy bodies and minds are also well served by Wellbeing Days which offer the children the chance to take part in dance, meditation and yoga classes as well as community and artistic projects.

-Gad's Hill learning extends beyond the timetable in the opportunities it provides children to learn about working together or developing leadership skills, with a very wide range of positions of pupil responsibility, including the Junior School council, Heads of House, prefects, subject leaders, monitors, mentors and ambassadors.
+Gad's Hill learning extends beyond the timetable in the opportunities it provides children to learn about working together or developing leadership skills, with a very wide range of positions of pupil responsibility, including the Lower School council, Heads of House, prefects, subject leaders, monitors, mentors and ambassadors.
 These post-holders are expected to give their time in service to the school and to others, as well as to uphold its ethos.